ZetaVII/Task-Manager-App/Specification.md

 4. The user enters a priority level.

 ### Primary Postconditions
-* The specified task should by given priority entered.
+* The specified task should be given priority entered.
+* Priority should be viewable in overview

 ### Non-functional Requirements
  * System prompt messages are presented with a font size between 20 and 24.